 - Elise (Zetty) Cho (2020) developed and tested a limited data tomography algorithm for sonar and photoacoustic tomography.
 She found new artifacts in the reconstruction that were not predicted by our previous theory and demonstrated how analytic artifacts can be viewed as limits of numerical artifacts.
 This points to new microlocal research for TQ.

-- Brian Parkes (2020) studied, developed and refined a bistatic synthetic aperture algorithm following from the work of Ally Lee and Gloria Kitchens.
+- Brian Parkes (2020) studied, developed and refined a bistatic synthetic aperture radar algorithm following from the work of Ally Lee and Gloria Kitchens.
 He researched artifacts for limited data radar problems and conjectured when the artifacts occurred.
 This points to new microlocal research for TQ.
 Brian was a part of the VERSE program at Tufts supported by my NSF grant.
-Brian is now writing a senior honors thesis at Penn State on his work.
+Brian is now a Ph.D. student in the Mathematics Department at Tufts!

 - Aleksei Beltukov (Ph.D.
 2004) developed beautiful and clever inversion methods for the sonar transform on hyperbolic spaces, and he is now a professor at the University of the Pacific where he continues his research into sonar transforms.